Waitlisted? Here’s our advice.

 After months of stressing over applications, a waitlist offer from your top college can be a bittersweet pill to swallow.
 You didn’t quite make the cut for acceptance, but they clearly considered you worthy enough.
 So, is it worth it to continue to wait?

 First, it might be helpful to know that waitlisting has become a very common practice in recent years.
 Colleges use a waitlist for a very simple reason: if too few students have committed to attending by May 1, they can turn to the waitlist to fill the remaining spots.
 Because applicant behavior is difficult to predict, most colleges are now putting hundreds or thousands of students on their waitlists, but most only offer spaces to a small fraction of these.

 We recommend that waitlisted students start with a bit of research.
 How many applicants did the college put on the waitlist in previous years, and how many were eventually offered a space?
-To find the stats, look up the college on Big Future.
-Click on the “Applying” section, where you can find the most recently published waitlist stats.
-If the school doesn’t publish their waitlist stats, or to get more updated numbers, call or email the admissions office directly to ask if they are willing to share them.
+This data can be found within each college’s Common Data Set (use Google to find the CDS!) and you can look up previous years as well.
+If the school doesn’t publish their waitlist stats, call or email the admissions office directly to ask if they are willing to share them.
 You can also ask how many students were offered a waitlist spot this year.
 Use these numbers to estimate your chances of coming off the waitlist.
 However, bear in mind that waitlist practices usually change year to year, so last year’s numbers are a guideline, but not an exact predictor.

 We also strongly recommend that students be realistic once the waitlist stats are known.
 If the college only took 15 students from a waitlist of 3,600, you know your chances are slim – in cases like this we recommend you move on!
 But if the numbers look promising – let’s say 55 students off a waitlist of 150, then it may be worth giving the waitlist a shot.